Health blogger and author Jimmy Moore credits the low carb, high-fat ketogenic diet for his incredible 180-pound weight loss and improved health.

 "There are very few people that a ketogenic diet could not help," said Volek, who has followed a ketogenic diet for the past 20 years.

-Moore said he's no longer a slave to nagging carb cravings and typically consumes about 20 grams of carbs a day.
+Jimmy, who also wrote Cholesterol Clarity, said he's no longer a slave to nagging carb cravings and typically consumes about 20 grams of carbs a day.
 That may sound restrictive to some, but Moore insists his high-fat diet — which typically consists of eggs, avocados, bacon, sour cream, and full-fat cheese — satisfies him completely.

 "Sometimes I actually forget to eat," he said.
 "It's freeing to not be burdened with the need to eat every three to four hours, like most people do."